 For a Write operation, the bus master sends a Start condition followed by a device select code with the R/W bit reset to 0.
-The device acknowledges this, as shown in Figure 5, and waits for the master to send two address bytes (most significant address byte sent first, followed by the least significant address byte (Table 3).
-The device responds to each address byte with an acknowledge bit, and then waits for the data byte.
+The device acknowledges this, as shown in Figure 5, and waits for the master to send the address bytes with an acknowledge bit, and then waits for the data byte.

-When the bus master generates a Stop condition immediately after a data byte Ack bit (in the "10th bit" time slot), either at the end of a Byte Write or a Page Write, the internal Write cycle t_W is then triggered.
+When the bus master generates a Stop condition immediately after a data byte Ack bit (in the "10th bit" time slot), either at the end of a Byte Write or a Page Write, the internal Write cycle $t_W$ is then triggered.
 A Stop condition at any other time slot does not trigger the internal Write cycle.